awsdocs/aws-glue-developer-guide/doc_source/connection-defining.md

   The syntax for Amazon RDS for SQL Server can follow the following patterns\.
 In these patterns, replace *server\_name*, *port*, and *db\_name* with your own information\.
   + `jdbc:sqlserver://server_name:port;database=db_name`
   + `jdbc:sqlserver://server_name:port;databaseName=db_name`
++ To connect to an Amazon Aurora PostgreSQL instance of the `employee` database, specify the endpoint for the database instance, the port, and the database name:

+  `jdbc:postgresql://employee_instance_1.xxxxxxxxxxxx.us-east-2.rds.amazonaws.com:5432/employee`

 **Username**
 Provide a user name that has permission to access the JDBC data store\.